-14 Types of Purple Flowers
+4 Types of Purple Flowers to Consider

 A symbol of royalty and elegance, purple is a favorite flower color that enhances a garden’s palette.
 When Pantone declared ultraviolet the Color of the Year in 2018, it described the shade as one that exhibits originality and ingenuity.